-Collections & Garnishment Law:
+Collections & Garnishment Law

-In every business, there are inevitable accounts do not get paid; but, it does not mean you have write off the debt.
+In every business, there are inevitable accounts do not get paid; but, it does not mean you have to write off the debt.
 I will help you recover it.

 The Fair Debt Collection Practices Act (FDCPA) governs how third party creditors (collection agencies) collect bad debt.
 Recently, the Consumer Financial Protection Bureau (CFPB) has proposed rules which would apply the FDCPA to businesses collecting their own debt.
 Even before the rules have been adopted, the CFPB brought an enforcement action against a business collecting its own debt in violation of the FDCPA.
 Even if the proposed rules have not been officially adopted, the CFPB considers first party creditors subject to the FDCPA.